 To put it politely, we have lived a lot of life.

-We began married life with two children, one who was terminally ill.
+We began married life with two children, one of whom was terminally ill.
 We lost her 1 ½ years into our marriage at 9 years old.
 We decided on more children, even though the age difference would be 10 years between the oldest and youngest.

 We have been business employees, general managers, executive directors, district managers, senior staff members, minority business owners, and now 100% business owners.
-Our years of working for others seems a blur sometimes because we both spent our 30s and early 40s working high-profile, high-responsibility jobs, with many more hours than the typical 40-hour work week.
+Our years of working for others seem a blur sometimes because we both spent our 30s and early 40s working high-profile, high-responsibility jobs, with many more hours than the typical 40-hour workweek.

 What we want is to share our experiences with you, answer the dreaded questions that you as couple-preneurs may have, and learn from you.
 Yes, we believe we can (and still want to) learn from other couples who are living and working together.